 Aspirate 5 microliters of the cell suspension from the outlet of the slide [1] and add it back into the inlet [2].
 Repeat this 10 times per flow cell [3].

-Talent aspirating cell suspension from the slide outlet.
+Talent aspirating cell suspension from the slide outlet and adding the cell suspension to the slide inlet.

 Talent adding the aspirated solution back to the slide.